 When will I get my enrollment appointment time?

 - In July you will be able to access the Student Centre to view your enrollment time.

 When can I begin to load courses to my shopping cart?

-- July 4.
+- Beginning of July.
 However, remember that loading courses in your shopping cart does not mean that you are in the course.
 You must register for the course starting with your enrollment appointment time and going to the end of enrollment July 28.

 When is Class Selection I (Enrollment Restrictions enforced)?

-- July 10-18 - see your enrollment appointment time on SOLUS.
+- Please see your enrollment appointment time on SOLUS.

 When is Class Selection II (Open, no Restrictions enforced)?